collectapi/sample-projects/collectapi/README.rst

- collectapi's Python package.
-Simply calling collection data with less fuzz.
+A tool that helps you make collectapi calls dwith less fuzz.

 * Free software: MIT license